masl/libdns-rs/README.md

 [![Docs](https://docs.rs/libdns/badge.svg)](https://docs.rs/libdns)
 ![Build and check](https://github.com/lus/libdns-rs/actions/workflows/build_and_check.yml/badge.svg)

-This project is a rip-off of [libdns](https://github.com/libdns/libdns) written in Rust.
+This project is a 🚀 blazingly fast 🔥 rip-off of [libdns](https://github.com/libdns/libdns) written in Rust.
 It defines an abstract API for managing DNS zones and implements it for several widely-used providers.

 > [!NOTE]